nicofirst1/Transformer/README.md

 Once you've started the workspace, run the 'start_here' notebook or type 'floyd run' into the workspace terminal.
 This will begin to train the model on the sample dataset.

+# Installing pytorch

+Check [this](https://discuss.pytorch.org/t/cuda-error-cublas-status-internal-error-when-calling-cublascreate-handle/114341/11) if you get an error of the sort

+``
+RuntimeError: CUDA error: CUBLAS_STATUS_INTERNAL_ERROR when calling `cublasCreate(handle)` ``

 # Usage

 Two text files containing parallel sentences (seperated by '\n' characters) in two languages are required to train the model.
 See an example of this in the data/ folder (french.txt and english.txt).